crazzfeng/sendcloud-docs/reference/Intro/api-overview.md

 ## Authentication

-All API requests require authentication using these parameters:
+All API and SMTP requests require authentication using these parameters:

 * `api_user`: Your AuroraSendCloud API username
 * `api_key`: Your AuroraSendCloud API key